Manhunters (DC Comics): Brightest Day

 It is revealed that the programming glitch the Manhunters suffered was caused by Krona to prove to the other Guardians of the Universe that there are flaws in an emotionless police force.

 The New 52

-During The New 52, while running from the Alpha Lanterns, John Stewart and Guy Gardner find dozens of deactivated Manhunters in the Guardian's Ring Foundry.
+In 2011, The New 52 rebooted the DC Universe.
+While running from the Alpha Lanterns, John Stewart and Guy Gardner find dozens of deactivated Manhunters in the Guardian's Ring Foundry.
 They re-energize the robots using the Foundry essence to fend off the Alphas.
 However, during the fight, the Manhunters are accidentally fused into a massive bio-mechanic monster.

-Chant

-The Manhunters have had a mixture of oaths over the years: "No evil escapes the Manhunters!", "Death to the Green Lantern Corps!", and "No man escapes the Manhunters!"
+It has since been revealed that the Manhunters were created to apprehend the First Lantern during a time the Maltusians were still trying to harness the Emerald Light of Willpower, which they eventually would use as a source of energy to fuel their efforts to police the cosmos.